On Euclidean, Hermitian and symplectic quasi-cyclic complementary dual codes

 In this work, we propose a new characterization for LCD codes, which allows us to determine the complementary duality of linear codes from the codeword level.
-Furthermore, depending on this result, we determine the necessary and sufficient conditions for quasi-cyclic codes to be LCD codes concerning Euclidean, Hermitian, and symplectic inner products.
-Finally, we give some specific examples of the construction of Euclidean, Hermitian, and symplectic quasi-cyclic LCD codes to show that quasi-cyclic codes can be utilized to construct good LCD codes.
+Furthermore, depending on this result, we determine the sufficient and necessary conditions for one-generator quasi-cyclic codes to be LCD codes concerning Euclidean, Hermitian, and symplectic inner products.
+Finally, we construct many Euclidean, Hermitian, and symplectic quasi-cyclic LCD codes to show that quasi-cyclic codes can be utilized to construct good LCD codes.

-However, by Theorems \ref{theo-h-ELCD}, \ref{theo-h-HLCD} and \ref{theo-h-SLCD}, the reader can find that when the quasi-cyclic codes are multi-generated, different generators can only pick the same self-reciprocal polynomial, which significantly limits the performance of the quasi-cyclic LCD codes.
-Therefore, research on quasi-cyclic LCD codes should mainly focus on 1-generator quasi-cyclic codes, which will help to construct quasi-cyclic LCD codes of low dimensions.
-In the case of LCD codes with dimensions close to $\ell n/2$, it is required to use 1-generator quasi-cyclic codes with a small index or other mathematical tools.
-We hope this will attract scholars' interest in research related to quasi-cyclic codes and advance this area together.